telvarost/GoldenTweaks-StationAPI/README.md

     * x2 flint
 * Gold Sword Looting For:
   * All mobs
-    * +1 to each item type that they drop
+    * +1 drop for each item type the mob drops
 * Gold Sword Silk Touch For:
   * Cake when cake is full/uneaten